aquasecurity/defsec/avd_docs/aws/vpc/AVD-AWS-0107/docs.md

-### An ingress security group rule allows traffic from /0.

 Opening up ports to the public internet is generally to be avoided.
 You should restrict access to IP addresses or ranges that explicitly require it where possible.

 ### Impact